e-candeloro/Digital-Hormone-Model-Robotic-Swarm/README.md

 ## CREDITS AND REFERENCES

-This work was done by Ettore Candeloro and is under the MIT licence, freely available at Git-Hub [here](https://github.com/e-candeloro/Digital-Hormone-Model-Robotic-Swarm)
+This work was done by me and is under the MIT licence, freely available at Git-Hub [here](https://github.com/e-candeloro/Digital-Hormone-Model-Robotic-Swarm)

 Part of the images used to explain the project are from the below cited paper.
 All credits goes to the authors.